DENTAL CROWNS AT SMILES4OC, COSTA MESA

-A dental crown is an all encompassing restoration for a tooth with a fractured or broken cusp, or when the shell of the tooth is weakened by a sizeable amount of decay or previous filling.
+Our dentists describe a dental crown as an all-encompassing restoration for a tooth with a fractured or broken cusp, or when the shell of the tooth is weakened by a sizeable amount of decay or previous filling.

-Many people believe that they will lose most of their tooth by getting a crown, but in reality the root and bulk of the tooth structure remains.
-The crown is actually a means to save the tooth and protect it from further breakage.
+Many people believe that they will lose most of their tooth by getting a crown, but, the root and bulk of the tooth structure remains.
+The crown is a means to save the tooth and protect it from further breakage.
 A crown may also relieve tooth sensitivity much more than a conventional composite filling.
+We encourage patients to consider crowns when we feel they are a good fit.

 Our crowns are made of porcelain or gold.
 Both are excellent choices.